openhab/org.openhab.binding.zwave/doc/qubino/onoffthermo2_0_0.md

 ### Parameter 120: Temperature Sensor Reporting Threshold

 Temperature Sensor Reporting Threshold
-This configuration parameters sets reporting threshold between reported temperature and actual temperature for reporting temperature at association group 4.

-Values:
-• Default value 5 = 0.5°C
-• 0 – Reporting disabled
-• 0 - 270

-**
-NOTE1: If configuration parameter 78 (Scale selection) is set to Celsius, then valid interval is 0 – 150 (0 °C – 15.0 °C, resolution 0.1 °C)
-NOTE2: If configuration parameter 78 (Scale selection) is set to Fahrenheit, then valid interval is 0 - 270 (0 °F – 27.0 °F, resolution 0.1 °F)
-NOTE3: If configuration parameter 78 (Scale selection) is set to Fahrenheit, note that Fahrenheit values will be converted to Celsius degrees.
-Due to conversion algorithm please be advised that configuration value could drift when converting values back and forth**
+<p&gtThis configuration parameters sets reporting threshold between reported temperature and actual temperature for reporting temperature at association group 4. </p&gt <p&gtValues:<br /&gt• Default value 5 = 0.5°C<br /&gt• 0 – Reporting disabled<br /&gt• 0 - 270</p&gt <p&gt<strong&gt<br /&gtNOTE1: If configuration parameter 78 (Scale selection) is set to Celsius, then valid interval is 0 – 150 (0 °C – 15.0 °C, resolution 0.1 °C)<br /&gtNOTE2: If configuration parameter 78 (Scale selection) is set to Fahrenheit, then valid interval is 0 - 270 (0 °F – 27.0 °F, resolution 0.1 °F)<br /&gtNOTE3: If configuration parameter 78 (Scale selection) is set to Fahrenheit, note that Fahrenheit values will be converted to Celsius degrees.
+Due to conversion algorithm please be advised that configuration value could drift when converting values back and forth </strong&gt </p&gt
 Values in the range 0 to 270 may be set.

 The manufacturer defined default value is ```5```.